 Our Sustainable Paper Procurement Policy forms the foundation of our commitment to ensuring that the paper products we sell are sourced in an environmentally and socially responsible manner, and defines our expectations for suppliers of paper-based products.
 The policy focuses on four key areas:

-We have partnered with several programs to help us improve paper-product sustainability, and will continue to work closely with our suppliers and other stakeholders to ensure we are improving our forest-management practices, protecting endangered and high conservation-value forests and developing more sustainable products.
+We collaborate with several non-profits including the Rainforest Alliance and GreenBlue’s Forest Products Working Group to help us improve paper product sustainability.
+We continue to work closely with our suppliers and other stakeholders to ensure we are improving our forest management practices, protecting endangered and high conservation-value forests and developing more sustainable products.

 The introduction of new chemicals over the past few decades has improved the quality, efficiency and convenience of products.
 At the same time, Staples recognizes that not all chemicals, materials and products are created equal when it comes to their potentially adverse effects on human health and the environment.

-As a result, Staples is committed to offering safer and more sustainable products to help maintain a healthy workplace and environment.
+As a result, Staples is committed to offering products that are inherently safer and more sustainable across their lifecycle to help maintain a healthy workplace and environment.
 Here’s how we’re accomplishing this:

-Our new Smart-Size Packaging system custom builds boxes based on each order.
-This new technology will reduce corrugated use by 20% and air pillow use by 60% across our entire U.S. network.
-It will also translate into a reduction in carbon emission of 30,000 tons every year.
-We completed installation of this new packaging solution in more than 90% of our U.S. delivery fulfillment centers by the end of 2013.
+This new, award-winning technology reduces corrugate use by 15% or more or more and void fill use by approximately 60% across our entire U.S. network.
+It also improves less-than-full-case average cube utilization by 20%.
+When fully implemented, it will translate into a reduction in carbon emissions of more than 25,000 metric tons every year.
+We have completed installation of this new packaging solution in the majority of our U.S. delivery fulfillment centers.

 Staples Europe has invested in a packaging technology called Jivaro in the Netherlands, the UK, Italy, France, Germany, Sweden and Spain — with 12 machines active across Europe.
 Jivaro adjusts the height of the box to the contents inside, eliminating unnecessary space.
 This reduces cube size of boxes by up to 30% per customer order and translates into fewer vehicles required to serve customers.

-Were also continuing to work with our largest suppliers to optimize and reduce product packaging, balancing product protection, marketing and environmental considerations.
-This includes making exploring more sustainable solutions for our Staples® brand products — both in the primary product packaging and secondary master case packaging.
+We are also continuing to work with our largest suppliers to optimize and reduce product packaging, balancing product protection, marketing and environmental considerations.
+This includes exploring more sustainable solutions for our Staples® brand products — both in the primary product packaging and secondary master case packaging.